jpbruyere/jpbruyere.github.io/_posts/2020-09-01-nuget-content-copy.md

 Here is an example to ship a `.dll.config` file with a nuget package and have it copied into the destination build directory.

-Nuget have a special folder called `build` where you may put only two files: a `ProjectName.props` or a `ProjectName.targets`.
+Nuget has a special folder called `build` where you may put only two files: a `ProjectName.props` or a `ProjectName.targets`.

 Those files will be processed like any props or targets during the build of the destination project.